losrobbos/coding-advanced-resources/README.md

 With Material UI you can get - similar to Bootstrap - UI components out of the box, by simply "copy & paste & adapt".

-Material UI components also often bring some JavaScript logic out of the box, e.g. for picking a date from a calenader.
+Material UI components also often bring some JavaScript logic out of the box, e.g. for picking a date from a calendar.

 The Material UI package uses the famous "Material Design".